 Director, Communications and Investor Education

 Communications and Investor Education

-The Communications and Investor Education Division provides strategic communications counsel and support to all areas of the ASC to engage and educate internal and external stakeholders in a manner that meets the ASC’s organizational objectives.
-The division’s award-winning Checkfirst consumer campaign aims to educate Albertans about investing, and how they can protect themselves from securities fraud.
-In addition, through media relations, corporate communications and internal communications the team promotes transparent, relevant and timely communication to support efficient and effective securities regulation in Alberta and throughout Canada.
+The Communications and Investor Education division provides strategic communications counsel and support to all areas of the ASC to engage and educate internal and external stakeholders in a manner that supports the market and meets the ASC's organizational objectives.
+The division's award-winning CheckFirst.ca website and ongoing consumer campaigns aim to educate Albertans about investing and explain how they can protect themselves from securities fraud.
+Through media relations, stakeholder engagement and internal communications, the team promotes transparent, relevant and timely information to support efficient and effective securities regulation in Alberta and throughout Canada.

 Director, Market Regulation

 Market Regulation provides securities regulation to the Alberta capital market by developing and administering rules and policies relating to registrants (dealers, advisers and investment fund managers), equities and derivatives exchanges and clearing agencies, trade repositories and self-regulatory organizations (SROs), including IIROC and the MFDA.
 Staff register market participants that are in the business of trading and advising in securities and derivatives and managing investment funds, perform compliance examinations of registrants and review exemption applications.
 Staff conduct oversight of SROs, the TSX Venture Exchange, and energy exchanges, clearing agencies and trade repositories conducting business in Alberta.